 You may get a Form 1099-K if you received payments through payment cards, payment apps, or online marketplaces.
-These transactions can include payments you received as a gig worker, freelancer, or other independent contractor (self-employed).
-This may also include payments you received from selling items as a hobby.
+These transactions can include payments you received as a gig worker, freelancer, or other independent contractor

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.
 Taxpayers should seek professional tax advice for more information.